 All unexcused absences will be counted against the student.
-Every student will be given additional weeks to complete their course past the actual number of weeks, based on their attendance schedule, required for course completion.
-However, if an abundance of absences has caused the student to exceed the scheduled date of completion on their contract, plus the "grace period" they will be charged an additional \$15.00 per hour for all additional hours past the completion date.
+Every student will be given additional weeks to complete their course past the actual number of weeks, based on their attendance schedule, required for course completion (the grace period).
+Cosmetologists and Barbers will have an additional 28 calendar days.
+Estheticians and Manicurists will be granted an additional 14 calendar days.
+If an abundance of absences has caused the student to exceed the scheduled date of completion on their contract, plus the "grace period" they will be charged an additional \$15.00 per hour for all additional hours past the completion date.